 At first glance, our village does not appear as untidy as some others, but there is always a surprising amount of litter lying around and needing collection.

-It will be held on a Saturday, in late July or August, and so we are asking in advance for volunteers (all welcome!) to put their name forward.
+It will be held on Saturday 7th October starting at the Village Hall at 10am.
+We are asking in advance for volunteers (all welcome!) to put their name forward.
 Please contact Lesley on 01896 870251, or leave your contact details at the Post Office, so we can organise everything.

 As in past years, we will start from the village hall and there will be gloves, plastic bags and safety vests available.
 Jason Hedley of SB Local will arrange for the bags of litter to be collected and disposed of.

 The path repairs on Jubilee Park are now complete - have a walk!